 A report by Student Minds (2014) that looks at the use and benefits of Peer Support within Higher Education Institutions, cites the twelve core principles of Peer Support as identified by Basset and colleagues (Basset, et al. 2010, as cited in Student Minds, 2014 p.2), which are "mutuality, solidarity, synergy, sharing with safety and trust, companionship, hopefulness, a focus on strengths and potential, equality and empowerment, being able to be yourself, independence, reduction of stigma, and respect and inclusiveness."
 The empowerment of the students through peer support is likely to nurture a relationship between the student and the educational institution (Ford, 2015b).
-This is important to consider together with literature that suggests the most likely postgraduate students who access professional support are those who develop good communication and a relationship with their supervisors and their institution (Di Piero, 2017; Hyun, et al., 2006; 2007).
-Together, these findings suggest that the possibility of empowerment through peer support is likely to increase students' access to professional support services.
+This is important to consider together with literature that suggests the most likely postgraduate students who access professional support are those who develop good communication and a relationship with their suggest that the possibility of empowerment through peer support is likely to increase students?
+A suggest that the possibility of empowerment through peer support is likely to increase students?